jasontech05/4IR-Assignment/simple/README.md

 ./deploy.sh
 ```

-`deploy.sh` auto-generates a secure passphrase and Grafana admin password on first run, deploys the full stack, and keeps port-forwards running.
+`deploy.sh` auto-generates a secure passphrase and Grafana admin password on first run, deploys the full stack, then starts and keeps port-forwards running.
 Press **Ctrl+C** to stop.

 ---